Philzen/WebView-MultiTouch-Polyfill/README.md

 ### Enabling multitouch for own projects
 1. Import src/com/changeit/wmpolyfill/WebClient.java into your project
-2. Set the `WebViewClient` of the `WebView` that you want enable multitouch on to a new Instance of the `WebClient` class:
+2. In your Main Activity, create a new `WebClient` object and pass it to the `WebView` that you want to enable multitouch on via `setWebViewClient()`:

         WebClient wmp = new WebClient()
         webview.setWebViewClient( wmp );